 Once you get through that moment, the rest begins to fall into place as the unknown becomes the known and you feel less and less anxiety.

 That’s the “red pill” moment when you’re unplugged from the conventional life for good.

-Many of the beautiful places digital nomads choose to work (e.g., Bali, Thailand, Mexico, Costa Rica, etc) are home to large communities of escapees living extraordinary lives.
-By leveraging the currency difference, you can earn money in your home company while spending less for a higher quality of life.
+Many of the beautiful places digital nomads choose to work (e.g., Bali, Thailand, Mexico, Costa Rica, Georgia, etc) are home to large communities of escapees living extraordinary lives.

 Millions of people from all around the world have already exited the Rat Race.
 Don’t wait to pursue happiness.